Deleuze and Guattari: Capitalism and Schizophrenia

 seeking to overthrow, including prejudice, dogmatism, nationalism and hierarchies of power".

 Foucault in his preface to the first volume called it "a book of ethics, the first book of ethics to be written in France in quite a long time".
 Fredric Jameson praised it for re-introducing the flux of history into the static world of structuralism.

-The book's celebration of the pre-oedipal has also been seen as sketching a strategy for survival under the capitalism of late modernity.
+The book's celebration of the anoedipal has also been seen as sketching a strategy for survival under the capitalism of late modernity.

 Kafka

 Unhappy with the treatment of Franz Kafka’s work by scholars, Deleuze and Guattari wrote Kafka: Toward a Minor Literature in order to attack previous analyses of Kafka which they saw as limiting him either "by oedipalizing and relating him to mother-father narratives—or by trying to limit him to theological-metaphysical speculation to the detriment of all the political, ethical, and ideological dimensions that run through his work".

 Published in 1975, their book sought to enter Kafka’s works through deliberately imprecise analytical modes such as flow and intensity, without the unnecessary burden of the type of analysis that relates works to past or existing categories of genre, type, mode, or style.
 The latter sort of analysis is related to what Deleuze and Guattari would call the "Major" or dominant literature, out of which they see Kafka emerging as a voice of a marginalized, minority people re-appropriating the major language for his own purposes, and stressing collective forces over the individual "literary master".